claranet/cloud-deploy-docs/source/rst/bestpractices.rst

  - no package install (apt-get, npm, pip, yum, gem, composer)
  - no downloads except from AWS S3

-Post-Deploy
+Post-deploy
 -----------

-Post-Deploy overview
+Post-deploy overview
 ********************

-The role of Post-Deploy step is to create a symbolic link between the current repository and the path specified in your Ghost application.
+The post-deploy step is executed right after the target symlink change.
-Be careful, at this step, your code has changed in your application path directory.
+At this step, the new sources are ready to run.

-Post-Deploy script overview
+Post-deploy script overview
 ***************************

-The postdeploy script is used to do final operations to have an available service.
+The post-deploy script aims to activate the new sources.
 It will be executed locally on each hosts.
-It's often the step where you will implement your service reload or restart.
+Most scripts consist in service reloading/restarting.
-Your current directory is the path of your current Ghost application.
+The post-deploy execution current directory is the Ghost application target directory.

 Post-Deploy Requirements
 ************************